12mihai05/12mihai05/README.md

 # Greetings! 👋

-My name is Mihai and I am thrilled to introduce myself as a electronics engineering student at the prestigious University Politehnica of Bucharest (UPB).
+My name is Mihai and I am thrilled to introduce myself as a computer science student at the prestigious University Politehnica of Bucharest (UPB).
 As an avid learner, I am always on the lookout for new opportunities to expand my knowledge and skills.

 Here are some of the skills that I have acquired so far: